Umbrella Company in Indonesia

-Step 3: Register for a tax service account for DJP Online.
+Step 3: Register for a tax service account for DJP Online(link is external).
 Enter your Tax ID, EFIN number and security code and then click ‘veri kasi’ (verify).
 Fill in the required data and create a password.
 An email will be sent to you requesting you to activate your account.

 Step 5: Download the e-SPT application.